4 Common Questions About VA Home Loan Assumption

 Release of liability: This is important to understand—according to Veterans United Home Loans, homeowners have to ask for and obtain a release of liability from the lender or servicer.
 Without a release of liability, VA homeowners could take a significant credit hit or lose a portion of their entitlement if the person assuming their loan later makes late payments or defaults on the mortgage.

 VA Loan entitlement: As the home seller, you’ll likely want to ask the home buyer to substitute their own VA loan benefit instated of having yours tied up in this home.
 If you don’t obtain the substitution of entitlement, your access to a future zero down will be limited.

 4) What about me, the homeowner?
 Why do I care?

-However, if you have an assumable loan--VA or FHA, and typically not any conventional loan product--then you can offer your attractive financing package as a selling point in marketing your home to prospective buyers.
-So, for that $200,000 home with a remaining mortgage balance of $150,000 at 3%, a prospective buyer could assume your loan with very low closing costs and could then obtain a second mortgage at the higher interest rate (pre-recession was 6%, remember?) to cover the rest of the balance.
+So, now more about marketing the savings for the buyer.
+As an example, for the $200,000 home with a remaining mortgage balance of $150,000 at 3%, a prospective buyer could assume your loan with very low closing costs and could then obtain a second mortgage at a higher interest rate to cover the rest of the balance.

 What about you?
 Have you either assumed or sold a VA loan as an assumed loan?
 How did it work out for you?
 Any tips to share with your fellow military families?